 TBF reached out to local service provider Association for Individual Development (A.I.D.), which provides services to thousands of Kane County individuals who have developmental, physical and/or mental disabilities.
 For over 50 years A.I.D. has provided services to individuals who have developmental, physical and/or mental disabilities.
 All A.I.D. clients have access to enable them to live as independently as possible in their communities through a variety of service means.

 Approximately half of the units are anticipated to be occupied by disabled households in this unique blended development.
-The project includes one, two and three bedroom units, and has two main goals: (1) provide high quality supportive housing for individuals and families that have a range of disabilities, and (2) integrate those special needs households into a broader community.
-By combining the development experience of The Burton Foundation with the service provider expertise of A.I.D., this collaboration within South Elgin will accomplish these goals.
+The project includes one, two and three bedroom units, and has two main goals: (1) provide high-quality supportive housing for individuals and families that have a range of disabilities, and (2) integrate those special needs households into a broader community.
+By combining the development experience of The Burton Foundation with the service provider expertise of A.I.D., this collaboration within South Elgin accomplishes these goals.

-The development is a three-story, 50-unit development in South Elgin, designed to be a modern apartment building.
-A.I.D.. provides on-site, 24/7 supervision by a Qualified Mental Health Professional as needed to all residents.
-This individual will reside in the building and be available for crisis and non-crisis situations, to provide general assistance to residents and will coordinate a variety of services.
+The development is a modern apartment building with three-stories and 50 units in South Elgin, right along the Fox River.
+A.I.D.. provides on-site, 24/7 supervision by a Qualified Mental Health Professional as needed to residents.
+The service provider resides in the building and is available for crisis and non-crisis situations, provides general assistance to residents and coordinates a variety of services.
 A.I.D. offers case management, daily living/life skills training, alcohol & drug treatment case management, counseling & psychosocial rehabilitation and a referral network to the residents of the development.